 Taylor became active in politics as a member of the Whig Party, and voters elected him to serve in the Louisiana state legislature from 1855 until 1861.
 When the Whig Party disintegrated, Taylor joined the American Party (also known as the Know-Nothing Party) and later, the Democratic Party.
 Taylor was a delegate to the Democratic National Convention of 1860, where he unsuccessfully tried to temper talk of disunion.
 After the election of Abraham Lincoln as president that fall, Taylor, like many other Southern moderates, reluctantly changed his views on secession.
 As a delegate to the Louisiana secession convention in January 1861, Taylor voted with the convention’s majority for disunion.

-On October 21, 1861, Confederate President Jefferson Davis, who was Taylor’s brother-in-law, commissioned Taylor as a brigadier general in the Provisional Confederate Army.
-In the spring of 1862, Taylor commanded a Louisiana brigade under Major General Richard Ewell at the battles of Front Royal (May 23, 1862), Winchester (May 25, 1862), and Port Republic (June 9, 1862) during Stonewall Jackson’s Shenandoah Campaign.
+On October 21, 1861, Confederate President Jefferson Davis commissioned Taylor as a brigadier general in the Provisional Confederate Army.
+In the spring of 1862, Taylor commanded a Louisiana brigade under Major General Richard Ewell at the battles of Front Royal (May 23, 1862), First Winchester (May 25, 1862), and Port Republic (June 9, 1862) during Stonewall Jackson‘s Shenandoah Campaign.
 Taylor also took part in the Seven Days Battles (June 25-July 1, 1862) during the Peninsula Campaign in Virginia.